MinaProtocol/mina/rfcs/0019-storing-client-data.md

 }

 type query {
+  # Network sync status
+  syncStatus: SyncStatus!

   # Construct a proof of a payment based on the account on the best tip of the transition_frontier
-  provePayment (paymentId: Id!) : PaymentProof
+  provePayment (input: String!) : PaymentProof!

   # Verify the proof of a payment constructed by `provePayment` based on the best tip of the transition_frontier
-  verifyPayment (paymentId: Id!, resulting_receipt: String!, PaymentProof!): Bool!
+  verifyPayment (input: String!, resulting_receipt: String!, proof: PaymentProof!): Bool!

   blocks(
     # Returns the elements in the list that come before the specified cursor